Trump lashes out after lawyers meet with DOJ

 “They are also going after me as RETRIBUTION for the Republicans in Congress going after them,” Trump wrote in a separate post.
 “The difference is, they have created major crimes, I have created none!”

-The former president was lashing out a day after his lawyers met with DOJ officials to discuss the ongoing case against him, according to multiple outlets.
+A day prior to Trump’s lashing out, his lawyers met with DOJ officials to discuss the ongoing case against him, according to multiple outlets.

-ABC News reported that the meeting included Smith, who in addition to the document case is also probing Trump’s efforts to overturn the 2020 election results and remain in power, including his part in the Jan.
-6, 2021 Capitol riot.
+ABC News reported the meeting included Smith, who — in addition to the document case — is also probing Trump’s efforts to overturn the 2020 election results and remain in power, including his part in the Jan.
+6, 2021, Capitol riot.

 In addition to the special counsel investigation, Trump is under legal scrutiny in Georgia, where a state prosecutor is looking into his team’s efforts to overturn the state’s 2020 election results.